When Your Child Has Pityriasis Rosea

 How is pityriasis rosea diagnosed?

 Pityriasis rosea is diagnosed by how it looks.
 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will also examine your child.
-You will be told if any tests are needed.
+They'll also examine your child.
+You'll be told if any tests are needed.

 How is pityriasis rosea treated?